mgraham71312/Decision-Tree_Random-Forest_Predict-2023-NBA-All-Stars/README.md

-# Decision-Tree_Random-Forest_Predict-2023-NBA-All-Stars
- Predict 2023 NBA All-Stars with 3 variations of decision tree and of random forest modeling.
+# Decision Trees & Random Forests Predict 2023 NBA All-Stars
 This project will attempt to discover observed variables that are associated with past NBA All-Star Teams to predict the 2022-2023 NBA All-Star Team through three variations of decision tree and of random forest modeling.

 ![Basketball surrounded by court floor and seed brackets.
 Text says “Predicting All-Star 2023” next to NBA logo.](figs/intro.png)